 “transit path” directions that will take the user from their originating point to their destination with the most direct and efficient path possible.”

-There’s just one drawback, IAH (George Bush Intercontinental Airport) boast of the best on-time performance – so you won’t have to much time to spend there between flights.
+There’s just one drawback, IAH (George Bush Intercontinental Airport) boasts of the best on-time performance – so you won’t have too much time to spend there between flights.